Midway Atoll: National Wildlife Refuge and National Monument

 Midway was designated an overlay National Wildlife Refuge on April 22, 1988, while still under the primary jurisdiction of the Navy.

 From August 1996, the general public could visit the atoll through study ecotours.
 This program ended in 2002, but another visitor program was approved and began operating in March 2008.
-This program operated through 2012, but was suspended for 2013 due to budget cuts.
+This program operated through 2012, but was suspended in 2013 due to budget cuts.

 On October 31, 1996, President Bill Clinton signed Executive Order 13022, which transferred the jurisdiction and control of the atoll to the United States Department of the Interior.
 The FWS assumed management of the Midway Atoll National Wildlife Refuge.
 The last contingent of Navy personnel left Midway on June 30, 1997, after an ambitious environmental cleanup program was completed.

 On September 13, 2000, Secretary of the Interior Bruce Babbitt designated the Wildlife Refuge as the Battle of Midway National Memorial.
-The refuge is now titled as the "Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial".
+The refuge is now called the "Midway Atoll National Wildlife Refuge and Battle of Midway National Memorial".